jtmelton/appsensor/analysis-engines/appsensor-analysis-rules/README.md

 FAQ's
 ------------
-I want both the traditional singe-Detection Point model from the reference engine AND rules as well.
-Can I use both engines in tandem?
+I want to use both the traditional Detection Point model from the reference engine AND the rules model.
+Can I use both engines in the same configuration?
 > Yes!
-By including both engines in your pom.xml, and configureing both in your server config you can leverage both systems.
+By including both engines in your pom.xml, and configureing both inappsensor-server-config.xml you can leverage both systems.

-Do I need to redefine Monitor Points in my appsensor-server-config.xml file if I've already defined matching Detection Points?
+Do I need to redefine Monitor Points in my appsensor-server-config.xml file if I've already defined them as Detection Points for the reference engine?
 > Yes.
-The Monitor Point server configurations are separate from the Detection Point server Confirations
+The Monitor Point server configurations are separate from the Detection Point server configurations.

-Do I need to create separate sensors to generate different events for the Monitor Points, as opposed to Detection Points?
+Do I need to create separate sensors in my web application to generate different events for the Monitor Points, as opposed to Detection Points?
->No, as long as an Event generated by your sensor matches the id and category of the Monitor Point, it will work the same.
+> No, as long as an Event generated by your sensor matches the id and category of the Monitor Point, it will be able to trigger it.

 I want to change the order of my logic.
 How can I write rules such as "sensor 1 and (sensor2 or sensor3)" without the parenthetical precedence operator?
->Distribute it into "sensor 1 and sensor 2 or sensor 1 and sensor 3".
-We hope to soon build a helper tool that will generate the proper XML configuration from a more natural form like in the question.
+> Distribute it into "sensor 1 and sensor 2 or sensor 1 and sensor 3".
+We hope build a helper tool that will generate the proper XML configuration from a more natural form like in the question.
 But for now there is only one level of precedence.